Getting Started

 Can I still apply to university if I don't meet either regular or mature status admission?
 Yes, if you have acquired informal and formal learning experiences that have prepared you for university study.
 Admission is based on your prior learning.

-For the how to and more detailed information, please go to Mature Access
+For more information, please go to Mature Access

 How to Apply